 Hoosier Home Base Website Encourages Veterans to “Make Northeast Indiana Your Home Base”

 Northeast Indiana has a talent shortage.
-Regional employers are constantly searching for skilled workers to fill critical jobs so they can grow, or even just maintain, their operations.
+Regional employers are consistently searching for skilled workers to fill critical jobs so they can grow, or even just maintain, their operations.
+The Regional Partnership focuses on unique talent attraction strategies to grow Northeast Indiana’s population and workforce in response to the needs of regional businesses.

-When asked about life in Northeast Indiana after separating from military service, Sean notes, "I can honestly say that this has been a great place to raise my two girls.
-Northeast Indiana has plenty of family-friendly activities, a reasonable cost of living, good schools, plenty of civic groups and churches to choose from, and most importantly, ample job opportunities for me and my wife."
+“My wife and I showed up with a toddler and two full cars on a rainy Sunday evening in the early 1990s, never having been here before and not knowing anyone,” says Sean Ryan, director of the office of engagement for Purdue University and Navy veteran.
+“I can honestly say that this has been a great place to raise my two girls.
+Northeast Indiana has plenty of family-friendly activities, a reasonable cost of living, good schools, plenty of civic groups and churches to choose from, and most importantly, ample job opportunities for me and my wife.
+The goal of the Buddy Program is to link veterans like me with those who might be considering a move to Northeast Indiana, so we can help answer questions and make the transition to civilian life smoother.”